VaeluxV/VertexArmor-Enclosure/README.md

 # VertexArmor-Enclosure
-VertexArmor are my newest SlimeVR Cases with better charging port location, easier internal layout (toolless assembly) and soon a dock too (Might require yoinking USB-C connectors from old/unused cables and some glue)
+VertexArmor are my newest SlimeVR Cases with better charging port location, easier internal layout (toolless assembly) and soon a dock too (Might require grabbing USB-C connectors from old/unused cables and some glue)

 **Please note the cases are currently unfinished!**